dreamyguy/color-consolidator/README.md

 For testing purposes, the app should pretty much work out of the box.
 Just open `index.html` and smile.

 If you would like to customize it and make it work for your own ends - like maintaining your own set of colors with your own team - then I would highly recommend using [Grunt][3] as a way to speed the development.
-To do that, you'll need to install the dependencies it needs to work locally, by navigating to the directory you've cloned this repository and running:
+To do that, you'll need to install the dependencies it needs to work locally, by navigating to the directory you've cloned this repository to and running:

 ```shell
 npm install